-Up next on our best do-to list app is Evernote.
-It is a cloud-based software service designed to create, organize and store different media.
+Up next on our list for the best to-do list apps is Evernote.
+As a cloud-based software service, its purpose is to create, systematically arrange, and stockpile various types of media.
 Also, keeps all your stuff stored in the cloud via your own personal Evernote account.

 Eventually, Evernote has become the ultimate note-taking and archiving tool of choice for many professionals and casual web users to collect information, keep it all updated and even collaborate with others.